SillyTavern/SillyTavern-Docs/Usage/API Connections/openai.md

 !!!

 !!!
-If you intend to use this proxy feature to use a local endpoint, like TabbyAPI, Oobabooga, Aphrodite, or any like those, you might want to check out the [built-in endpoints for those](https://docs.sillytavern.app/usage/api-connections/) instead.
-This proxy feature is mainly intended for use with other services and programs that expose an OpenAI-compatible API chat completion endpoint.
+If you intend to use this proxy feature to use a local endpoint, like TabbyAPI, Oobabooga, Aphrodite, or any like those, you might want to check out the [built-in compatibility for those](https://docs.sillytavern.app/usage/api-connections/) instead.
+This proxy feature is mainly intended for use with other services and programs that expose an OpenAI-compatible API Chat Completion endpoint.
 Most Text Completion APIs support far greater customization options than OpenAI's standards allow for.
 These greater customization options, such as the Min-P sampler, may be worthwhile for SillyTavern users to check out, which can greatly improve the quality of generations.
 !!!